 Detective Superintendent Andrew Keith was also in charge of the investigation into the IRA attack on the prison-van on 4 May 1921.
 Inspector Robert Johnston was killed in the first volley of shots and the two armed detectives faced up to the thirteen armed terrorists and fought them off.
 During that enquiry Andrew Keith received a personal threat of assassination from the Glasgow Brigade of the IRA because of his successes in finding firearms, ammunition and explosives in houses of IRA sympathisers.

-In 1922, Andrew Nisbet Keith was appointed Assistant Chief Constable in charge of the Glasgow Criminal Investigation Department, a post he held until 1926 when he left Glasgow Police to take up the post of Chief Constable of Lanarkshire.
-That same year he was also awarded the King’s Police Medal for Distinguished Service, for his work in Glasgow.
+In 1922, Andrew Nisbet Keith was awarded the King’s Police Medal for Distinguished Service in the New Year’s Honours List.
+He was also appointed Assistant Chief Constable in charge of the Glasgow Criminal Investigation Department, a post he held until 1926 when he left Glasgow Police to take up the post of Chief Constable of Lanarkshire.

 It was typical of Andrew Keith that he would not sit back in his new post.
 In 1929, while making a tour of inspection of the outlying Lanarkshire Constabulary offices in his car, he was informed that a car containing four armed men, wanted for a series of violent house breakings in Cambridge, was heading for Glasgow.
 Along with Sergeant Carnegie from Lesmahagow, he drove at break-neck speed to Blackwood where the local constable had arranged a lorry to be used a roadblock on the northbound carriageway.
 The criminals were forced to stop their vehicle and were immediately arrested by the Chief Constable and his two colleagues.
 Two of the men were found to be in possession of loaded revolvers and the car was full of stolen property.